Welcome to the Blount St. and Person St. Improvement Project Virtual Open House!

 Live Q&A Sessions

-The team is hosting two virtual live events where they will give a short presentation and answer your questions about the project.
+The team hosted two virtual live events where they gave a short presentation and answered questions about the project.

 Live Event Dates